bioFAM/mofax/README.md

 Work with trained factor models in Python.

 This library provides convenience functions to load and visualize factor models trained with MOFA+ in Python.
-For more information on the multi-omics factor analysis v2 framework please see [this GitHub repository](https://github.com/bioFAM/MOFA2).
+For more information on the multi-omics factor analysis v2 framework please see [mofapy2](https://github.com/bioFAM/mofapy2) and [MOFA2](https://github.com/bioFAM/MOFA2) GitHub repositories as well as [the website](https://biofam.github.io/MOFA2/).

 ## Getting started